 “Currently, there’s no tort of intentional infliction of mental suffering in the context of economic coercion of sex, but there have been cases where women were awarded damages based on violence and abuse they experienced during their unions,” she says, pointing to a 2009 decision where a judge relied on the tort of intentional infliction of mental distress to award damages of $15,000 to the woman.

-In a recent paper, Tsinman says the inherent difficulty with a predatory marriage is in reconciling the injustice caused to the vulnerable and/or incapable spouse since such relationships are not easily challenged in law.
+In a recent paper, Tsinman says the inherent difficulty with a predatory marriage is in reconciling the injustice caused to the vulnerable and/or incapable spouse since such relationships are not quickly challenged in law.

 “By recognizing the mental suffering of victims of economic coercion, we can protect vulnerable people from the destruction of their dignity,” she says.